openSUSE/news-o-o/_posts/2010-05-22-opensuse-weekly-news-issue-124-is-out.markdown

 ####  [**openSUSE News: openSUSE Strategy Meeting**](http://news.opensuse.org/2010/05/20/opensuse-strategy-meeting/)

 "For the past few months we, the openSUSE Board, together with the great help from Kurt Garloff, Jan Weber and Andreas Jaeger, held a series of strategy sessions to address the future of openSUSE.
-We discussed the role of openSUSE as a community and project and looked at data from a variety of sources, including the recent openSUSE 2010 Survey to identify and build a strategy of strength and empowerment within our community, with a goal of establishing a common unified ground for answering the question to ourselves and to the worldâ€¦ â€œWhy openSUSE?â€ and openSUSEâ€™s role in the operating system market, both today and in the future.
-After much discussion, weâ€™re finally ready to bring together these important bits of information into a cohesive statement that everyone can unify around.
+We discussed the role of openSUSE as a community and project and looked at data from a variety of sources, including the recent openSUSE 2010 Survey to identify and build a strategy of strength and empowerment within our community, with a goal of establishing a common unified ground for answering the question to ourselves and to the world… “Why openSUSE?” and openSUSE’s role in the operating system market, both today and in the future.
+After much discussion, we’re finally ready to bring together these important bits of information into a cohesive statement that everyone can unify around.
 As such, we, the members of the Strategy Team, will be meeting in Nuremberg the weekend of May 28th to formalize a draft of our strategy that will be available publicly for open discussion and comment."

 ####  [**Pascal Bleser: How to add the openSUSE 11.3 counter to your site**](http://dev-loki.blogspot.com/2010/05/how-to-add-opensuse-113-counter-to-your.html)